 4. Train for success.
 Many unemployment insurance claimants are awarded benefits despite employer assertions that the employee failed to perform adequately.
 Often this is because the hearing officer concluded the employer hadn’t provided the employee with enough training to succeed in the position.

 5. Handle terminations thoughtfully.
 If you must terminate an employee, consider giving him or her severance as well as offering outplacement benefits.
 Severance pay may reduce or delay the start of unemployment insurance benefits.
-Effective outplacement services may hasten the end of unemployment insurance benefits, because the claimant has found a new job.
+Effective outplacement services could prevent a claim for unemployment insurance benefits, because the claimant has found a new job.

 6. Leverage an acquisition.
 If you’ve recently acquired another company, it may have a lower established tax rate that you can use instead of the tax rate that’s been set for your existing business.
 You also may be able to request the transfer of the previous company’s unemployment reserve fund balance.